refractionPOINT/lce_doc/docs/tagging.md

-# Managing Tags
+# Sensor Tags

 Tags in LCE are simple strings that can be associated with any number of sensors.
 A sensor can also have an arbitrary number of tags associated with it.

 Tags appear in every event coming from a sensor under the `routing` component of the event.
-This creates a lot of duplication of data in the events, but it also greatly simplifies the writing of detection and response rules based on the presence of specific tags.
+This greatly simplifies the writing of detection and response rules based on the presence of specific tags, at the cost of including more non-unique data per event.

 Tags can be added to a sensor a few different ways: